Introduction

 This site's subscription is the only paid service offered, and for the cost of a meal, you can unlock all content and tools on the site, ensuring a smooth and seamless learning experience.

-On this website and all associated plugins, every solution code is accompanied by an algorithm visualization panel, allowing you to intuitively observe the execution process of the algorithm and aiding in understanding its logic.
+All solution codes on this site and in all accompanying plugins come with an algorithm visualization panel.
+This feature allows you to visually observe the execution process of algorithms, aiding in understanding their logic.

-The visualization panel significantly reduces the complexity of understanding algorithms, supporting all data structures and algorithms.
+The visualization panel significantly reduces the complexity of understanding algorithms and supports all data structures and algorithms.
 These are just a few examples.
 More classic algorithm visualizations can be found on the Algorithm Visualization Quick Reference Page.

-In the sidebar and within all articles, links to unread articles are marked with
+In the sidebar and within all articles, unread article links display a

-Reading data is automatically synchronized across all devices.
+Reading history is automatically synchronized across all devices.

-Java code is written by me, while codes in other languages are translated with the assistance of chatGPT but have been personally verified and debugged by me to ensure accuracy and consistency.
+Java codes are written by me, while codes in other languages are translated with the help of chatGPT.
+However, each has been personally verified and debugged by me to ensure their accuracy and consistency.

 class Solution {